pieropls/Bachelor-sThesis/README.md

 ## License

-This project is not covered under any specific license.
-However, if you use or refer to any part of this work, please provide appropriate attribution by citing this project and its contributors.
+This project is licensed under the MIT License.
+If you use or reference this project in your research or work, please credit it by citing:
+-> Piero PELOSI, Work Hours and Income: Effects on Sleep, available on [`GitHub`](https://github.com/pieropls/Work.Hours.and.Income-Effects.on.Sleep).

 ## Contact